 We watch blockbuster movies just like the ones you get at home – our TV test lab is full of flickering images of Ben Affleck, Jim Carrey and Dwayne ‘The Rock’ Johnson.
 But using their years of industry knowledge, our experts handpick scenes that push TVs to the limit of their abilities, using bright and dark scenes that test contrast, colour balance and sharpness.

-While many manufacturers tout stunning 4K-ultra HD pictures, our own research shows most people still mainly watch HD TV.
+While many manufacturers tout stunning 4K Ultra HD pictures, our own research shows most people still watch mainly HD TV.
 That’s why we test TVs using the full range of definitions and inputs.
-Not only do we have scores for the 4K picture quality, but also HD and even SD.
+Not only do we have scores for the 4K HDR picture quality, but also HD and even SD.
 Our testing is not about falling foul of hype, but simply reflecting how you use your TV at home.

 As TVs get thinner and thinner, manufacturers struggle to make speakers that are small enough but still sound great.
 Our tests have uncovered a huge disparity in sound quality across all flatscreen TVs – while some could rival a sound bar, others are downright dreadful.